jgoggles/danweaver.dev/content/posts/useless-code.md

 might be closer to the truth for engineers who create physical things, but we engineer abstractions, our blueprints are less formal.
-Create something that keeps prisoners in generally the same spot for as long as we need them to be there[^1].
+Create something that keeps prisoners in generally the same spot for as long as we need them to be there.
 That's about as formal as it gets a lot of times.

 The scope of our requirements definitely vary.
 The prison example is pretty broad, like project-level broad.
-Most of the time the scale of our requirements are at the method[^2] level, or at least that's the unit we work with most often.
+Most of the time the scale of our requirements are at the method level, or at least that's the unit we work with most often.
 I need to take an array of user objects and return a list of first names sorted alphabetically -- that kind of thing.
 It's pretty specific.
 It's also not a hard problem to solve.
 Your room to get creative is limited unless you want to write